 This is our popular annual gold price forecast.
 What to expect from the price of gold in 2019 and 2020?
 Can we reasonably do a gold forecast with specific price targets?
-In this article we look at our leading indicators in this article for our gold price forecast.
+In this article we look at our leading indicators for our annual gold price forecast.
 It turns out that our gold price forecast for 2019 is bullish provided $1375 is broken to the upside.
 Our gold price target for 2019 is $1550.
 We also quickly touch up top gold stocks for 2019 as part of gold investments to consider in 2019.
 This setup is confirmed in our top 3 long term gold charts.

 Gold price forecast 2019: leading indicators

 Note that any gold (GOLD) price forecast is a challenging task because there are plenty of variables that might play a role.
 Moreover, gold has traditionally done well under a variety of conditions.

 For instance, the 2002 to 2007 rise was primarily due to falling interest rates and a rising real inflation rate combined with a ‘risk on’ market sentiment.
 That’s opposed to the 90ies when there was ‘risk on’ but interest rates were essentially flat on an annual basis.

-On the other hand early in 2016 there was a strong temporary rise in precious metals which was triggered by the fear trade.
+On the other hand early precious metals prices rose in 2016 primarily triggered by the fear trade.

 Sometimes gold can rise because of fear, but for gold to rise on the gold long term there must be some rising real rates.
 That makes our gold price forecast somehow more specific.